asterics/WebACS/lib/FileSaver/README.md

+If you need to save really large files bigger then the blob's size limitation or don't have enough RAM, then have a look at the more advanced [StreamSaver.js](https://github.com/jimmywarting/StreamSaver.js) that can save data directly to the hard drive asynchronously with the power of the new streams API.
+That will have support for progress, cancelation and knowing when it's done writing

 FileSaver.js
 ============

-FileSaver.js implements the HTML5 W3C `saveAs()` FileSaver interface in browsers that do not natively support it.
+FileSaver.js implements the `saveAs()` FileSaver interface in browsers that do not natively support it.
 There is a [FileSaver.js demo][1] that demonstrates saving various media types.